manesajian/superq/README.md

 Superqs could easily provide a thin comm layer for Python-enabled mobile clients.

-Or be used simply as a thread-safe, multi-producer, multi-consumer queue.
+Or function as a persistent multi-producer, multi-consumer queue.

 There's really a tremendous number of uses superqs can be put to, from providing powerful synchronization and networking primitives to offering full querying capabilities without the need for database setup.